top of page

 The Rirorni stopped and asked, “Who’s your buyer?”

 “They prefer to remain anonymous.
-However, it’s safe to say if they are paying the gold to purchase a mere dragon, they are rich and has substantial influence,” My-re said and then continued.
-“They would be most disappointed if we didn’t show and learned stopped outside of Rithakhar.”
+However, it’s safe to say if they are paying the gold to purchase a mere dragon, they are rich and have substantial influence,” My‑re said and then continued.
+“They would be most disappointed if we did not show and learned we were stopped outside Rithakhar.”

 “The buyer is who then?”

-There were several heartbeats of silence between the two.
-Snorting at the non-response, the Rirorni then began to back up to leave.
+Silence followed between them.
+Snorting at the non-response, the Rirorni began to back up and leave.

 “Araminth, her name is Araminth,” My‑re called out.